I mean let’s be honest… homemade gravy is the best thing ever invented.

 Green Beans – check.

-I mean, am I wrong.
-It’s just the perfect thing to drizzle all over our plates and go to town.
+I mean, am I wrong?
+It’s just the perfect thing to drizzle all over our food and go to town.
 I don’t know why we don’t eat gravy more often.

 Man I’m hungry!
 Let’s make some gravy